HsaineAyoubRachidAchraf/System_Hotel_Management/README.md

 <h1 align="center">About Application</h1>

-System Hotel Management is an appliaction created by **Qt Creator using C++**,is an application allow clients to check the available of rooms then you can book a room available,after this operation we will show your id_number that is mean your number as client in our service when you click on **Transaction Button**,finnally when you want to leave the hotel just check out for ake the room available for other client.
+System Hotel Management is an appliaction created by **Qt Creator using C++**,is an application allow clients to check the available of rooms then you can book a room available,after this operation we will show your id_number that is mean your number as client in our service when you click on **Transaction Button**,finnally when you want to leave the hotel just check out for make the room available for other client.

 <h1 align="center">Steps To use Application</h1>

-1.
-2.
-3.
-4.
-5.
-6.
-7.
-8.
-9.
-10.
+First of all ou should to do it to go the menu bar:
+1. click on **BARAHA HOTEL** then**About Hotel** to show information about our services.
+2. click on **Price** to know the price of each room category.
+3. Check the availibilty of the rooms.
+4. Now, we move to button**roombooking**,click on it, fill in the form and click on **sumbit**to valid the reservation.
+5. If you wnt to know your id as client,you should click on **trasaction**.
+6. Know you can quit the application,go to menu bar, click on **BARAHA HOTEL** then**Exit**
+7. When you want to check out the hotel,go to**Button: check out** and choose the number of room selected in your reservation, check out and automaticaly you will quit the application.
+8. We hope you had a good time.

 <h1 align="center">How Application is built?</h1>

-1. Our application contain five forms,each one have a specific task to do,you will find in the table bellow details of forms:
+1. Our application contain five forms,each one have a specific task to do,the first one is the **mainwindow.ui**:Is the principle form, it contain:menubar,toolbar,Qaction,PushButtons,picture of hotel,calendar...you will find in the table bellow details of forms that remain:

 | Form        | Execution   | Description   |
 | :---        |    :----:   | :---          |